Bowel Disorder Test

 A sigmoidoscopy (using a proctosigmoidoscope) is similar to a conventional colonoscopy but only looks at the lowest portions of the colon.

-Another procedure is used that can be used before a colonoscopy is a barium enema.
+Another procedure that can be used before a colonoscopy is a barium enema.
 An enema is when fluid is pumped into the rectum.
 The walls of the colon are coated with barium salts, which make X-rays clearer.

 A virtual colonoscopy uses a CT scanner.
-A CT scanner is a computer-assisted X-ray machine, to see into the colon by taking pictures from the outside.
+A CT scanner is a computer-assisted X-ray machine, used to see into the colon by taking pictures from the outside.
 If any lumps are found during the scan then a conventional colonoscopy procedure is used to remove them.